-As you leave care, and move into adulthood, we will support you to become a financially independent adult.
+As you leave care we want to support you to become a financially independent adult.
 We offer a range of practical support and advice, as well as direct financial support to help you make a successful shift from care to independence.

 It’s really important that you know how much money you have and to plan for the essential things you have to pay for.
-Organisations like Citizen’s Advice can help you with this.
-Your personal adviser can also help you with this, including support for budget planning, prioritising payments and opening a bank account.
+Organisations like Citizen’s Advice can help you with this and your personal adviser can also help you with things like budget planning, prioritising payments and opening a bank account.

-We will support you to make contact with the Department for Work & Pensions (DWP) to make sure you are accessing the benefits available to you if you are on a low income.
-Personal Advisers (PA) are your personal link to the DWP, if you want or need one.
-They can help you to set up your benefits and act on your behalf if you’re having problems with your benefit claims.
-Your PA can support you to do this 4 weeks before your 18th birthday to ensure there are minimal delays in you receiving your benefits.
+We will support you to make contact with the Department for Work & Pensions (DWP) to make sure you are receiving the benefits available you’re entitled to.
+Personal advisers are your personal link to the DWP, if you want or need one.
+They can help you to set up your benefits and act on your behalf if you’re having problems with benefit claims.
+Your personal adviser can support you to do this 4 weeks before your 18th birthday to avoid delays in you receiving your benefits.
 They can also help you to get hold of your National Insurance number if you don’t have one or don’t remember it.
-Don’t forget to give your consent for your PA to act on your behalf with the DWP at your Leaving Care Interview.
+Don’t forget to give your consent for your personal adviser to act on your behalf with the DWP at your Leaving Care Interview.

-You can also check out whether there is any financial support available to you using this website www.entitled.co.uk
+You can also check out whether there is any financial support available to you using entitledto

 If you choose to live independently, with your own tenancy, we will support you financially in a number of ways.
 We will give you a Home Establishment Grant.
 This can help to pay for things such as your first year’s contents insurance, furniture and a TV.